wjzhengsh/keymgmt/keyprotect_unwrap_keys.md

       </tr>
       <tr>
         <td><em>additional_data</em></td>
         <td>Optional: The additional authentication data (AAD) that is used to further secure the key.
-Each string can hold up to 255 characters.<br></br>Important: If you supply AAD when you make a wrap call to the service, you must specify the same AAD during the unwrap call.</td>
+Each string can hold up to 255 characters.
+If you supply AAD when you make a wrap call to the service, you must specify the same AAD during the unwrap call.</td>
       </tr>
       <tr>
         <td><em>encrypted_data_key</em></td>